Monica Cerutti shares her story, before and after DBS

 First in the Region for DBS

-UC San Diego Health System was the first to introduce deep brain stimulation therapy in San Diego, and we have been advancing our knowledge in the treatment of movement disorders ever since.
+UC San Diego Health was the first to introduce deep brain stimulation therapy in San Diego, and we have been advancing our knowledge in the treatment of movement disorders ever since.
 We are the only center offering the frameless DBS technique in the San Diego County.

 The Movement Disorder Center at UC San Diego comprises a team of movement disorder specialists – a neurosurgeon, neuropsychologists, a nurse practitioner, and physical, speech and occupational therapists – who conduct an in-depth evaluation before considering patients for deep brain stimulation.